preciofishbone/OmniaDocsG2/general-assets/share-document/index.rst

 .. image:: share-document-button-upload.png

 The user can upload by using drag and drop, add a description (Summary) and tag the document.
 Alos note that a name for the uploader is registered.
-The name can be change is the user uploads a document for someone else.
+The name can be change if the user uploads a document for someone else.

 The user must click PUBLISH for the upload to start.